nzhun/PSAP_cluster/README.txt

 the scripts under script/ is used for cohort PSAP analysis, it requires tabix vcf.gz  and pedigree file for the cohort.

-It requires liftover if the vcf file is hg38-based
+It requires liftover if the vcf file is hg38-based, script for lifting over is here: https://github.com/nzhun/liftover.git